Dolores O'Riordan: Personal life

 On 18 July 1994, O'Riordan married Canadian-born Don Burton, who was the former tour manager of Duran Duran.
 They met in the U.S. while Duran Duran and the Cranberries were on tour together.
 The wedding was held at Holy Cross Abbey in County Tipperary.
 The couple had three children.
 O'Riordan had a stepson from Burton's previous relationship.
 In 1996, they lived at The Coach House, a medieval-style residence beside Ballyhannon Castle at Quin in County Clare, Ireland.
 They lived in their first home for a year while they planned their own ultra-modern house, including a recording studio and guest apartment, set on a 16 acre plot in Dunquin, west County Kerry, on the Dingle Peninsula, but they spent little time there and later sold the property.

-In 1998, the couple bought a 61 ha stud farm, called Riversfield Stud, located in Kilmallock, County Limerick, before selling it for US$5 million in 2004.
-They then moved to Howth, County Dublin, where O'Riordan acquired a house in 2004, which she later sold in 2010, and spent summers in a log cabin on a property they bought in 1994, near Buckhorn, Ontario, north of Peterborough, Ontario, Canada.
+In 1998, the couple bought a 150 acre stud farm, called Riversfield Stud, located in Kilmallock, County Limerick, before selling it for US$5 million in 2004.
+They then moved to Howth, County Dublin, where O'Riordan acquired a house in 2004; she later sold the house in 2010.
+The family spent summers in a log cabin on a property they bought in 1994 near Buckhorn, Ontario, Canada.

 Raised as a Roman Catholic, O'Riordan was an admirer of Pope John Paul II, whom she met in 2001 and 2002.
 She was also interested in hurling and played the sport as a child.
 In 2018, Limerick bridged a 45-year gap to win the 2018 All-Ireland SHC, and "Dreams" by The Cranberries was played at Croke Park to coincide with the festivities.
 The team later brought the trophy to her family home.

 In 2009, O'Riordan and her family moved full-time to Buckhorn, Ontario, living in a waterfront home on Big Bald Lake.

+In October 2009, O'Riordan attended an event at The Westwood Theatre in Ontario, after a screening of South Dakota: A Woman's Right to Choose, a film about teenage pregnancy and abortion.
+O'Riordan moderated a discussion with high school pupils; she remained neutral and allowed the girls to formulate their own opinions.

 On 25 November 2011, O'Riordan's father died at his home in Limerick after six years of fighting cancer.
 According to O'Riordan, he held on to celebrate his 50th wedding anniversary on 14 November.